acollign/netrunner-wiki/Getting-Started-with-Development.md

 ## Git

 If you want to contribute, you should fork the mtgred/netrunner repository on github.
+For a review of basic git commands, visit http://rogerdudler.github.io/git-guide/

 After cloning your own fork on your machine, configure mtgred/netrunner as a remote.